 If you have accepted Christ as your Savior, your next step is to follow Christ’s example and “go public” with your faith through baptism.
-As your church family, we love to celebrate this special moment with you!
+As your church family, we would love to celebrate this special moment with you!

-- Who should be baptized?
+Who should be baptized?

-- When can I get baptized?
+When can I get baptized?

 We offer Baptism Celebration Services, which take place on Sundays, four times per year.

-- How is it done?
+How is it done?

-While modifications are sometimes made to accommodate people with physical limitations, we baptize by immersion because that is the mode we see displayed in the Bible.
-Immersion means the Believer is placed under the water representing their old life of sin is gone and they are lifted up out of the water to display that the same Spirit that raised Jesus from the dead has given them new life too.
+While modifications are sometimes made to accommodate people with physical limitations, we baptize by immersion because that is the model we see displayed in the Bible.
+Immersion means the believer is placed under the water representing their old life of sin is gone and they are lifted up out of the water to display that the same Spirit that raised Jesus from the dead has given them new life too.
 (Matthew 3:16, Acts 8:38-39, Romans 6:1-11)

 Is there an age requirement?